 THE PROMISED LAND

-Responding to the influx of refugees and migrants to Europe, and to the 2016 Voices of Culture Report on the role of Culture in this crisis, this project aims, through a Strategic Partnership of organisations working in education, culture and vocational and professional training:
+Responding to the influx of refugees and migrants to Europe, and to the 2016 Voices of Culture Report on the role of Culture in this crisis, this project aimed, through a Strategic Partnership of organisations working in education, culture and vocational and professional training:

 - to share smart practice, innovative approaches and proven methodologies for working with new citizens and minority populations, so building the capacity of different organisations and sectors to respond to an immediate and pressing need.